Daveralphy/Recursive-Insta-Scraper/README.md

 `pip install -r requirements.txt`
 5. Create and configure your .env file:
 In the root directory of the project, create a new file named .env (note the leading dot).
-Add your Instagram login credentials and (optionally) your OpenAI API key to this file, replacing the placeholder values:
-Paste the following into your .env file (just as it is)
+6. Paste the following into your .env file

 ```INSTAGRAM_USERNAME="your_instagram_username"
 INSTAGRAM_PASSWORD="your_instagram_password"